Homological algebra modulo exact zero-divisors: Complexity

 and measures the polynomial rate of growth of the Betti sequence of $M$.
 It follows from the definition that $M$ has finite projective dimension if and only if $\cx_A(M) =0$, whereas $\cx_A(M) =1$ if and only if the Betti sequence of $M$ is bounded.
 For an arbitrary local ring, the complexity of a module is not necessarily finite \cite[4.2.2]{Av3}.
 In fact, by \cite[Theorem 2.3]{Gulliksen2}, finiteness of complexity for all finitely generated $A$-modules is equivalent to $A$ being a complete intersection.

-We now return to our previous setting with exact zero-divisors and prove a lemma: every nonzero $R$-module has infinite projective dimension over $S$, that is, every such module has positive complexity over $S$.
+We now return to our previous setting of exact zero-divisors.
+We first remark that every nonzero $R$-module has infinite projective dimension over $S$, that is, every such module has positive complexity over $S$.
+Indeed, ($\dagger$) from the second paragraph of Section 2 shows that if $\Tor^S_i(R,M)=0$ for all $i\gg 0$, then $M/yM=0$.
+Thus $M=0$ by Nakayama's Lemma.